The importance of proper tree Identification: How do you know if a Tree is Protected

 FAQs:

-What happens if I conduct work on a tree that is protected without permission?
+What happens if I carry out work on a protected tree without permission?

-Can I appeal to a TPO and/or preservation order?
+Can I contest an TPO and/or preservation order?

 Can I remove a protected tree?

-It is unlawful to take down trees that are protected without the necessary permissions.
-If you need the tree to be removed it is necessary to request permission and submit proof to back your claim.
+It is illegal to remove a protected tree without obtaining the required permissions.
+If you need removal of the tree, you will need to apply for permission and provide proof to back your claim.

 Conclusion